hango880623/obeject-detection/NOTES.md

-# To reproduce the conda enviornment
+# To reproduce the conda environment

 **Note** the example commands used below are for Unix/Linux operating systems